Neutrons and muons provide powerful tools to solve a range of challenging industrial problems.

 For an informal discussion on what is available, please contact the Industrial Liaison Manager Dr Christopher Frost on +44 (0)1235 445296.

 The main route of for industry to access ISIS is through the Collaborative R&D programme.
-It allows companies to explore how neutrons could help their research, capitalising on ISIS expertise in carrying out experiments and data analysis.
+It allows companies to explore how neutrons or muons could help their research, capitalising on ISIS expertise in carrying out experiments and data analysis.
 ISIS scientists assist users through the experimental process, and also have an extensive network of contacts in academia.
 This helps companies wanting to form new collaborations to find people working in their field.

 Understanding the development and distribution of residual stresses caused by machining is key to improving machining processes.
 The Advanced Manufacturing Research Centre (AMRC), with Boeing, at the University of Sheffield have been using Engin-X at ISIS to study the evolution of residual stresses in AA7050 – an aluminium alloy commonly used in aerospace structures - as it is heated and then machined.
 This understanding will enable them to reduce non-conformance in the manufacturing process, and significantly reduce costs.